Reporting

 Boards need business language

-What reports should show
+What a useful board report should show

 What boards should not receive